 Sealing in the moisture after bath time is so important in getting those eczema patches healed.
 The issue I had was finding a product that didn’t sting, burn, or further irritate my baby’s eczema.
 And similar to the soap situation, I have tried them all – the gentlest, mildest baby creams, lotions, and ointments, and also all of the creams, lotions, and ointments made specifically for eczema.
 But after LOTS of trial and error, I finally found system of sealing in the moisture that seems to work.

-How do I seal it in?
+How do I seal the moisture in?

 After bath, gently pat dry baby with a soft towel.
 It’s okay if to leave baby’s skin a little damp.
 I usually just keep my baby wrapped in the towel for a few minutes, while we sing a song or brush teeth, and let the towel do the work for me.

-Then, I do this two-step process:
+Next, do this two-step process:

 1: From head to toe, smear a layer of Cerave Moisturizing Cream.
-This product does contains parabens, and it’s not the crunchiest moisturizer, but I still feel comfortable using it because of it’s effectiveness and because I limit my kids’ exposure to parabens elsewhere.
+This product does contain parabens, and it’s not the crunchiest moisturizer, but I still feel comfortable using it because of it’s effectiveness and because I limit my kids’ exposure to parabens elsewhere.
 Also, the toxicity of parabens is debatable.

 2: Next, smear on a thick layer of Aquaphor.
 Baby might feel a little goopy after this, but that’s okay, itchy eczema is more bothersome than the goopiness.